ccloquet/ICU-babyphone/README.md

 (note:it seems that the screen connected to the pi should not be hi-res otherwise risk of Radio Interference with Wifi?)

+TO calibrate:
+ the Wifi range in the practical setting, the BLE range in the practical setting